Jorg8383/LeetFleet/README.md

 To invoke an action on a smart vehicle we can perform a POST request to `http://<hostname>:<PORT>/<title>/actions/<action-name>`.

-For example, if we want to lock the door of the vehicle we woud make a POST request to the following URI `http://localhost:8100/wot-id-mfr-vin-0001/actions/actionLockDoor`.
+For example, if we want to lock the door of the vehicle, we would make a POST request to the following URI `http://localhost:8100/wot-id-mfr-vin-0001/actions/actionLockDoor`.

 ![Postman](/_resources/postman-post.png "Postman"){width=50%}